carlosgalveias/gcccli/README.md

 9) To add a google function do 'gccli generate controller' and follow instructions.
 10) to deploy the functions do 'gccli deploy controllers'

+## Tests

+Tests are included in your created project, to run test do 'npm test'.
+It also supports coverage using istanbul, to run do 'npm run coverage'

 ## License